Local Government EV Charging Permitting

 Background

 The 2023 Colorado EV Plan estimates that Colorado needs about 7,500 electric vehicle (EV) charging ports by 2025 to achieve our EV goals.
-To enable this robust charging network across the state, local governments may need to adjust their permitting processes to facilitate this new type of land use.
-To support local governments in this work, the Colorado Energy Office (CEO) met with local governments and charging developers in 2023 to discuss permitting challenges and solutions and published the findings in a study.
+To enable this robust charging network, local governments may need to adjust their permitting processes to facilitate this new type of land use.
+To support local governments in this work, the Colorado Energy Office (CEO) held a series of meetings with local governments and charging developers in 2023 to discuss permitting challenges and solutions and published the findings in a study.

 View EV Charging Permitting Study